princomp/princomp.github.io/source/projects/character_creator/description.md

 ## Phase 2

-### Purpose:
+### Purpose

-~ This first project is designed to teach you how to devise, implement, and submit solutions to programming problems.
+This first project is designed to teach you how to devise, implement, and submit solutions to programming problems.
 As you will be expected to complete projects not only this semester, but throughout your studies, one of our primary goals is to familiarize you with the submission process.
 This task will also ensure that you understand the basic concepts we have been studying thus far.

-### Skills:
+### Skills
-~

 For this project, you will need:

 - Exhibit an understanding of IDE features pertaining to object-oriented development,
 - Expand on the class you made last time with new methods